 Mindfulness is a lifelong process of constantly controlling our mind to be alert and conscious of our actions wherever we go.
 Here are some of the benefits we can gain from mindfulness practice:

 - Mindfulness helps us to avoid unnecessary accidents or mishaps.
 Without our mindfulness, we will easily knock ourselves into the lamp post without seeing it is in front of us, or fall into a big manhole without cover.
-This is because our mind is too preoccupied with our worries or predicaments that left our mind unconscious of our physical movement.
+This is because our state of mind is too preoccupied with our worries or predicaments that left our mind unconscious of our physical movement.

 - Mindfulness lets us avoid embarrassing situations.
 For example, without mindfulness, we could also be enticed into entering the wrong toilet despite the sign saying it is the male toilet or female toilet.